hahahah67-pixel/Scramjet-static-demo-build/README.md

 this static Scramjet build is of scramjet 1.10 and uses the same engine parts straight from the offical Scramjet Example-App

-Thank you for supporting thai project!!
-If you fork it plz ⭐ it!!
+Thank you for supporting this project!!
+If you fork it plz also ⭐ it!!